Advertiser Disclosure

 KOHO Subscription Plans

-While the standard KOHO card is free, you can subscribe to two other paid plans for additional perks and rewards.
-The three KOHO plans are Easy, Essential, and Premium.
+While the standard KOHO card is free, you can subscribe to three other paid plans for additional perks and rewards.
+The four KOHO plans are Easy, Essential, Extra (previously Premium, and Everything.

 KOHO Easy